magenta/magenta/demos/sketch-rnn-js/README.md

 draw_example(example, 60, 100, new p.color(185, 23, 96)); // my custom method in basic_grid.js for p5.js
 ```
-If you have written a simple `draw_example` routine like me (i.e. in basic\_predict.js), and want to center and scale the image before rendering it, I have made some tools in the model to do this.
+If you have written a simple `draw_example` routine like me (i.e. in basic\_predict.js), and want to center and scale the image before rendering it, there are some tools in the model to do this.

 Say you have generated a cat using already using example = `model.generate(temperature)`, and want to draw that cat into a 100x100px bounding box between (10, 50) and (110, 150).
 You can scale the image first, and then center it before plotting it out.
 ```javascript